daffychuy/daffy-personal-site/content/projects/forum-proj.md

 showInProjects: true
 ---

-A forum project that does kinda of similar to reddit thhat allows for anonymous forum posts in different sub categories that user can create and access through /s/subcat
+A forum project that does kinda of similar to reddit that allows for anonymous forum posts in different sub categories that user can create and access through /s/subcat